bmitchinson/v2.mitchinson.dev/source/_posts/Software-Design.md

 thumbnailImagePosition: none
 coverSize: partial
 ---
-This semester I completed our project based Java course "Software Design" and learned a <u>ton</u>.
+This semester I completed our project-based Java course "Software Design" and learned a <u>ton</u>.
 Over the course of the semester, we were given a grid of assignments for completion, and I thought I'd post some of the highlights.
-I completed 13 short programs that covered topics like GUI using Swing, Multithreading, Networking, and entry level database work.
+I completed 13 short programs that covered topics like GUI using Swing, Multithreading, Networking, and entry-level database work.</br>
 <!-- more -->

 # SneakerHead

 Our final project was to create a marketplace client where buyers and sellers could create accounts and post items.
-It was completed over the course of 72 hours in a hackathon style weekend, and we ended up being selected as one of the top four groups, and demoed our solution to peers.</br></br>
+It was completed over the course of 72 hours in a hackathon-style weekend, and we ended up being selected as one of the top four groups, and demoed our solution to peers.</br></br>

 {% video center https://res.cloudinary.com/dheqbiqti/video/upload/v1545801850/Projects/SWD/sneakerhead_one.mp4
-60% "The main list of inventory availible to the user" %}
+60% "The main list of inventory available to the user" %}

 </br>